dreamweiver/ng-softnotify/README.md

 Main Features
 ----------------
-+    Silent Notifications on screen without distubing content
++    Easy & simple configurations.
-+    Multiple alert notifications available via configuration (Success, Error, Warning, Info)
++    Silent Notifications, notifications which wouldnt require any user attention.
-+    Chat Notifications can also be generated with lovely avatars (Iron Man, captain america, Ninja turtle, etc.,)
++    Configurable Notifications types , currently supports (Success, Error, Warning, Info)
-+    Auto dissmiss functionality with callback
++    Intuitive Chat Notifications which come with predefined lovely avatars (Iron Man, captain america, Ninja turtle, etc.,)
-+    simple configuration
++    Optional event handler to track the notifications after they are destroyed, mostly needed when working Chat notifications.

 How to use Ng-SoftNotify?
 --------------------

 ### Importing the SoftNotifyModule ###
-Import SoftNotifyModule in your app's module by placinng it in `imports` array.
+Import SoftNotifyModule in your app's module by placing it in `imports` array.
 ```html
  import { SoftNotifyModule } from './softNotify/softNotify.module';